 Students majoring in Canadian Studies can enjoy a similarly wide variety of disciplines as a Minor.
 Think of Community Engagement, Food Science, Sociology, Communications & Media Studies, Environmental Studies, Business or Design.

-We offer a broad selection of interdisciplinary courses in Canadian Studies.
-Take them as stimulating and exciting electives or combine these courses with others, leading to a number of program options:
+We offer a broad selection of interdisciplinary courses in Canadian Studies explores big issues and debates facing Canada and Canadians.
+Take them as exciting electives or combine these courses with others, leading to a number of program options:

-Adding a second Major or a Minor to your degree allows you to develop different areas of expertise, to understand issues from different viewpoints, to meet students and instructors in other programs, and to get involved in other ways at Carleton.
-Having different areas of expertise will be an asset to you in terms of the career paths that you might follow and will expand your options regarding graduate programs.
+Adding a second Major or a Minor to your degree allows you to develop another area of expertise that you put in conversation with Canadian Studies.
+Having diverse areas of expertise is an asset in terms of career paths that you might follow and expands your options regarding graduate programs.

 The minor in Heritage and Conservation provides students with an introduction to places of value to Canadians and Indigenous peoples from local to national and global perspectives.
 It builds on the School’s three decades of teaching heritage conservation at the MA level.
 Some of the issues you will examine include the relationships between power, places, and stories; how different stakeholders are defining heritage values and how conservation policies are evolving; current conflicts about memory and commemoration across Canada; how evolving ideas of cultural landscape and constructions of settler and Indigenous space inform identity in Canada; and how heritage conservation connects with environmental, social, and economic sustainability.
 Most courses include opportunities for experiential learning through engagement with specific places.
 The minor also includes elective options from many departments with connected areas of study, including African Studies, Architecture, Art History, Environmental Studies, Geography, History, and Indigenous Studies.
 Learn more.